Samuel Abu Jinapor: Early life and education

-Jinapor was born in 1983 to Abudulai Jinapor, a former police officer and Chief of Buipe in the Savannah Region of Ghana.
-He attended the Kwame Nkrumah University of Science and Technology and graduated with a Bachelor of Science degree in physics in 2006.
+Samuel A. Jinapor was born in 1983 to Abdulai Jinapor, a former police officer and Chief of Buipe in the Savannah Region of Ghana.
+He attended the Kwame Nkrumah University of Science and Technology and graduated with a Bachelor of Science degree in Physics but specialized in Biomedical Physics in 2006.

 He proceeded to the University of Ghana in 2008 where he earned a Bachelor of Laws in 2010.
 That same year, he was admitted to read LLB at Ghana School of Law, Makola, Accra.
 He was called to the Ghana Bar in 2012 as a Solicitor and Barrister of the Supreme Court of Ghana.
-He also holds a Master of Laws in Alternative Dispute Resolution from the Faculty of Law, University Of Ghana.

-Education

-He graduated from Kwame Nkrumah University of Science and Technology with a Bachelor of Science degree in Physics, and specialized in Biomedical Physics.